Novel tools and observables for jet physics in heavy-ion collisions: Jet substructure

 As mentioned before, jet substructure techniques usually involve a step which reorganizes the constituents of a jet into a hierarchical tree where the nodes represent subsequent splitting processes.
 This structure serves for further analysis using additional techniques such as jet grooming and tagging algorithms.
 Grooming techniques usually reorganize the tree by discarding radiation that fail to pass given criteria, corresponding typically to soft and large-angle radiation.
 Taggers, on the other hand, aim at identifying the first splitting that passes a given criterion.
-In this way it splits a jet into two sub-jets.
+In this way a jet is decomposed into two sub-jets.
+Here, we will specifically focus on the first SoftDrop splitting as a tagger.
+Other examples of grooming methods, including trimming, pruning and filtering, are extensively reviewed, e.g., in \cite{Larkoski:2017jix,Marzani:2019hun}.
 There has been a lot of progress recently utilizing these techniques for a wide range of substructure observables \cite{Butterworth:2008iy,Ellis:2009me,Krohn:2009th,Dasgupta:2013ihk,Larkoski:2014wba}, for a recent review see e.g. \cite{Larkoski:2017jix}.
 At least within the C/A algorithm, the subjets identified using grooming are in close correspondence to the first splitting of the parton evolution in the vacuum~\cite{Altarelli:1977zs,Larkoski:2015lea}.

 While medium-modified jet fragmentation functions and other jet shape observables have been studied experimentally since many years, only recently have these substructure techniques been applied in the context of heavy-ion collisions.
 Jet grooming was recently introduced as a tool to study the medium modification of leading partonic components in a parton shower~\cite{Sirunyan:2017bsd}, for related theoretical interpretations see \cite{Chien:2016led,Mehtar-Tani:2016aco,Milhano:2017nzm,Chang:2017gkt}.